Sunday, April 28, 2019

 On Olive Street

-This blog was created to share snippets of the journey, and more importantly, for the opportunity to have others to engage with us in helping re-create & re-awaken an artists' community across the brook from the historic Lakewood Theater.
-Artists and benefactors of all kinds are most warmly welcomed.
+This blog was created to share snippets of the journey, and more importantly, for the opportunity to have others to engage with us in bringing art & creativity to Olive Street - making it a destination across the brook from the historic Lakewood Theater.
+Artists and benefactors of all kinds most warmly welcomed.